- Device42-Jira (Self-Hosted) Integration

 Search issues by Device42 Custom Fields

-Device42 custom fields allow full text search on the CI IDs and parameters.
-Almost all parameters are available for search, however users cannot specify exact parameters to search.
-For example, if you search for the word ‘Device‘ you will find the issues with custom field containing devices and custom fields with other CI types that contain the word ‘device’ in their name.
+Device42 custom fields allow full-text search on the CI IDs and parameters.
+Almost all parameters are available for search, however, users cannot specify exact parameters to search.
+For example, if you search for the word ‘Device‘ you will find the issues with a custom field containing devices and custom fields with other CI types that contain the word ‘device’ in their name.

 Open the issue navigator.
 Select ‘Simple’ search mode

 Click the ‘More’ selection list.
 Search for the custom field by name